jkorte-dev/mpy-dtu/README.md

 If you run out of memory (e.g. you see `OSError: [Errno 12] ENOMEM`) install parts of the hoymiles modules as mpy modules using `mpy-cross`.
 Start with the `nrf24.py` driver and `hoymiles/decoder/__init.py`.
-I think esp32s2 is a good choice to start with, esp32c6 even better.
+I think esp32s2 is a good choice to start with as it has plenty of ram, esp32c6 works also very well.
 Inverter polling is very bad on rp2350, but runs OK on esp32c6.
 While spending a lot of time on stability, I discovered that a stable power supply is crucial.
 On the USB port the microcontroller stopped operating after some time.
 Do not use the cheapest power supply,